katielyzhou/Molecular-Dynamics/README.md

 # Molecular-Dynamics
-Microcanonical MD simulation in Python
+Microcanonical molecular dynamics simulation using the velocity Verlet algorithm with a Lennard-Jones potential.

+Currently work in progress.